lilianngweta/aligners/README.md

 NOTE: Adapt the bash scripts to the system/cluster that you are using to specify the number of nodes, GPUs, etc. Example bash scripts for when you are running on a cluster that uses a Slurm job scheduler are in the ```./aligner-training``` folder.

+# 3. Generate responses for evaluation using aligners squad and baselines
+## Instructions